MartinSVK12/catalyst/README.md

   - Adds support for multiblock structures/machines.
 - Effects
   - API for custom attributes and stackable effects.
+- Multipart
+  - API and implementation for multiple block parts in one block.

 **Latest versions:**
 - **All: 1.11.0**